CMagistrado/monitor/README.md

 ./get-symbols/parse.out is the output of running this script to retrieve ./sigs/template/sigs.rst-full.
 This is kept for historic reasons.

+Note that hook every single API call may not be beneficial for your particular needs.
+It will slow down the target program's execution and may be filled with noise that isn't sufficient to model the program's behavior.

+However, this is used to create the hooks used to model behaviors (see above).

 ## Other tools
 Inside Command Prompt (Windows):